- Octagon definition: How many sides does an octagon have?

 - More real-world uses of Octagons: Octagon tiles and camera apertures

-We introduce the octagon calculator, the ultimate tool for everything that concerns octagon.
-In this web page, you will find a great tool for calculating the diagonals, perimeter, circumradius, inradius, and area of a regular octagon.
-In this octagon area calculator, you will also find all the information to answer the questions: what is an octagon, how many sides does an octagon have, how to find the area of a regular octagon or how to draw an octagon.
+Hello and welcome to the octagon calculator, the ultimate tool for everything octangular.
+Here, we hope you will find an excellent tool for calculating the diagonals, perimeter, circumradius, inradius, and area of a regular octagon.
+In this octagon area calculator, you will also find the answers to the following questions: what is an octagon, how many sides does an octagon have, how to find the area of a regular octagon or how to draw an octagon.

-We will review the octagon definition, explain the octagon angles and how they affect the octagon shape.
-On top of all that we see a few examples of real-world octagons including octagon tiles and flooring and the famous "Octagon house"".
+We will review the octagon definition, discuss the octagon angles and how they affect the octagon shape.
+On top of all that, we will see a few examples of real-world octagons including octagon tiles, flooring, and the famous "Octagon house".

 Octagon definition: How many sides does an octagon have?

-The standard definition of an octagon goes something similar to: "An octagon is a polygon with 8 sides delimiting a closed area".
-For anyone with basic notions of Greek this will be almost obvious and could answer the question how many sides does an octagon have without any notions of Mathematics.
-That is because "Octo-" in Greek means eight, so it is safe to assume an octagon has eight sides, or that an octopus has eight legs.
+The standard definition of an octagon is something along the lines of, "An octagon is a polygon with 8 sides delimiting a closed area."
+Anyone with a basic understanding of Greek should be able to comfortably answer the question how many sides does an octagon have without any notions of mathematics.
+That is because "Octo-" in Greek means eight, so it is safe to assume an octagon has eight sides or that an octopus has eight legs.

-We will dive a bit deeper on the Greek origin of the octagon shape when we talk about the octagon angles, but for now, let's stick to octagon sides for now.
-If someone asks "how many sides does an octagon have?" the answer is always the same, but if they ask about the length of those sides, there is not one answer we can give.
-An octagon can have every side of different length and still be an octagon, there are no restrictions there.
-However, when the octagon has all side of the same length and the same internal angles, it is called a regular octagon and has special properties as we will see in the following sections.
+We will dive a bit deeper into the Greek origin of the octagon shape when we talk about octagon angles, but, for now, let's stick to octagon sides.
+If someone asks, "how many sides does an octagon have?" the answer is always the same, but if they ask about the length of those sides, we cannot give one answer.
+Every side of an octagon can have different lengths and still be an octagon; there are no restrictions on that front.
+However, when all of an octagon's internal angles and side lengths are the same, it is called a regular octagon and has special properties, as we will see in the following sections.

 Octagon angles: What is an octagon?

 If we look at the origin of the word "Octagon" it comes from the Greek meaning "eight angles".
-It means that polygon is composed of eight vertices joined by straight sides.
-As a necessary consequence of having eight angles, an octagon will always have 8 sides.
+The result of this is a polygon composed of eight vertices joined by eight straight lines.
+The eight sides are a necessary consequence of having eight angles.
 In fact, the standard octagon definition defines the octagon as having eight sides rather than eight angles, but you already know that both definitions are virtually the same.
 So the question what is an octagon? is equally well answered by saying "an eight-sided polygon" as well as "a polygon with eight angles".

 While the sides of an octagon can have almost any length, the octagon angles are restricted.
-There is not a restriction imposed on each of the angles but on the sum of all of them.
-This is a geometrical restriction since it would be impossible to join all eight sides together without following this rule.
-For all octagons, the sum of all its internal angles is always
+There is not a restriction imposed on each angle but on the sum of them.
+This restriction is geometric since it would be impossible to join all eight sides together without following this rule.
+For any octagons, the sum of all of its internal angles is always

 1080°/8 = 135° (if you prefer other units, feel free to use our angle converter).
-In our opinion, a regular octagon is much prettier than any other octagon.
-In the further text, we'll see how to get the area of an octagon and the tricks that can be used with a regular octagon.
+In our opinion, a regular octagon is much prettier than all other octagons.
+Later on in the text, we'll see how to find the area of an octagon and the tricks associated with a regular octagon.

 Area of an octagon: How to find the area of a regular octagon?